Nagendra1997/mesibo-documentation/MesiboJsonView.md

 **2. editText**

 This type makes text to be editable.
 It helps in building the data interface taken from any user, also contains certain features through which we can hide the data which are confidential.

+`hint` : Hint of the editText.
+`hintTextColor` : Color of the hint text.
+`value' : This is default value.
+If you need to pass a default value if the edit text is left empty.
+`valueType` : Type of the value allowed to enter in the edit text field.
+These are - "string", "number" and "email".
+`maxLength` : Number of maximum characters allowed to enter in the field.
+`minLength` : Number of minimum characters allowed to enter in the field.
+`valueError` : Error message if the entered characters are not in lie in between given max and min length.

 ```java